Los Angeles SUV Rollover Accident Lawyers

 When an SUV rolls over, the occupants can be thrown around inside the vehicle, causing their bones to break.
 This is especially common in the arms and legs due to the impact of the hard interior of the SUV.

-Lacerations and Puncture Wounds
+Lacerations And Puncture Wounds

 The sudden movement and debris created during a rollover accident can cause lacerations and puncture wounds.
 Lacerations are cuts or tears to the skin, while puncture wounds are deep wounds caused by sharp objects.
 Broken glass, shattered metal, and other pieces of the vehicle can inflict these injuries.